Homogeneous spaces in tensor categories: Preliminaries

-Henceforth we will fix a tensor category $\mathscr{C}$ and, as explained and motivated in the introduction, assume that $\mathscr{C}$ satisfies the following restrictive assumptions introduced in \cite{C2}: \begin{enumerate} \item[(GR)] a non-zero morphism $\alpha:X\to \mathbf{1}$ is split on some symmetric power of $\alpha$. \item[(MN1)] if $L$ is a simple nontrivial module, then $S(L)$ is finite. \item[(MN2)] if $\alpha:\mathbf{1}\to X$ is nonsplit, then some symmetric power of $\alpha$ is 0. \end{enumerate} Note that in \cite{C2} it was assumed that the object $X$ in (GR) and (MN2) is compact, but it is straightforward to show that this is equivalent to having the property hold for all $X\in\mathscr{C}$.
+{\em Henceforth we will fix a tensor category $\mathscr{C}$ and, as explained and motivated in the introduction, assume that $\mathscr{C}$ satisfies the following restrictive assumptions introduced in \cite{C2}:} \begin{enumerate} \item[(GR)] a non-zero morphism $\alpha:X\to \mathbf{1}$ is split on some symmetric power of $\alpha$. \item[(MN1)] if $L$ is a simple nontrivial module, then $S(L)$ is finite. \item[(MN2)] if $\alpha:\mathbf{1}\to X$ is nonsplit, then some symmetric power of $\alpha$ is 0. \end{enumerate} Note that in \cite{C2} it was assumed that the object $X$ in (GR) and (MN2) is compact, but it is straightforward to show that this is equivalent to having the property hold for all $X\in\mathscr{C}$.

-\begin{example} If $\GG$ is a classical affine algebraic group, then $\operatorname{Rep}\GG$ is a tensor category which satisfies (GR) if $\GG$ is reductive.
-In contrast, the combination (MN1-2) is only satisfied if $\GG$ is trivial. \end{example}
+\begin{example} If $\GG$ is a classical affine algebraic group, then $\operatorname{Rep}\GG$ is a tensor category which satisfies (GR) if $\GG$ is (geometrically) reductive.
+In contrast, the combination (MN1-2) is only satisfied when $\GG$ is trivial. \end{example}